tianshu-wang/PFS-GNN-bipartite/README.md

 load.py: Load the graphs.
 Currently we only support batchsize = 1.
 To do a batched training, merge multiple graphs into a single one in the graph construction step.

-The data are too large for github.
-Only two example graphs (one for each case) are uploaded here.

-To run the code, choose one of the config file, then run "python train.py".
-The graphs are constructed for gpu so you need a gpu to use them.